 Solderpunk post on OFFLFIRSOCH

 As with all things Solderpunk related, I loved the general concept behind this and was eager to participate.
+A few things stopped me from engaging with it fully, however:

 One of the most noticeable things about Gemini is that it is text-based.
 Sure, it can support images but, depending on the client, these are mostly left hidden.
 Gemini gains a lot of its identity from this emphasis on text.
+One of the first things you’ll notice if you compare an average web page and a page on Gemini is that one is filled with images and highly visual, while the other is just a wall of text.

 A few days ago on Mastodon, I came across a very useful toot by Fixato.
 He had provided a comprehensive shell command for updating you TLS certificates in light of the recent update to the agate server.
+He also kindly helped me troubleshoot additional issues I had.

 Nothing much to report here.
 I updated the capsule structure to try make it more minimal and even easier to manage.